Welcome to Core Connections Physiotherapy Online Booking! If you are a new patient, please select one of our Initial Assessment options.

 Services provided in English and Telugu.

-Kelly has completed her Canadian Academy of Manual Physiotherapy Level 1 Certification, McKenzie Level A (Lumbar Spine) and B (Cervical and Thoracic Spine).
+• McKenzie Level A (Lumbar Spine) McKenzie Level B (Cervical and Thoracic Spine).

 Email: kelly@core-connections.ca